banketasii/My-RESTful_Route_Table/README.md

   * Mongo - Database
   * Semantic UI CSS framework
   * Method-Override - Used to support PUT and DELETE requests
-  * Express-Sanitize - Used to prevent harmful scripts from running
+  * Express-Sanitizer - Used to prevent harmful scripts from running

 - Completed
   * Table